Completing the FAFSA Form Determines Eligibility for Federal Student Aid

 How Do I Submit the FAFSA for Federal Student Aid?

 - Before you file the FAFSA online, you and your child will each need to obtain an FSA ID (federal student aid ID), which you can also do online by following the instructions.
-(Once you have an FSA ID, you can use the same one each )
+Once you have an FSA ID, you can use the same one each year.

-- You don’t need to complete the FAFSA by October 1.
-But it’s a good idea to file it as early as possible in the fall because some federal aid programs operate on a first-come, first-served basis.
+- You don’t need to complete the FAFSA in October, but it’s a good idea to file it as early as possible in the fall.
+This is because some federal aid programs operate on a first-come, first-served basis.
 Colleges typically have a priority filing date for both incoming and returning students; the priority filing date can be found in the financial aid section of a college’s website.
 You should submit the FAFSA before that date.

 - Students must submit the FAFSA every year to be eligible for financial aid (along with any other college-specific financial aid form that may be required, such as the CSS Profile).
 Any colleges you list on the FAFSA will also get a copy of the report.